Ukrainian Democratic Party: First years and split

 The UDP was seeking liquidation of absolutism in the Russian Empire and the introduction of a constitutional order (similarly to the Russian Kadets).
 The party also was pursuing an autonomy for the Ukrainian lands with its own regional diet (sejm) and implementation of the Ukrainian language throughout the territory.
 Among its early leaders were Serhiy Yefremov, Borys Hrinchenko, Yevhen Chykalenko.

 At the end of 1904 a left-inclined group of its party members split into another political party, the Ukrainian Radical Party.
 Unlike the democrats, the Ukrainian radicals were for the constitutional monarchy.
 Among the radicals were the above-mentioned Serhiy Yefremov, Borys Hrinchenko as well as Modest Levytsky, Fedir Matushevsky, and others.
 The party published its periodicals in Lviv and Saint Petersburg.
 It did not manage to create much of influence on the local population in Ukraine and in the autumn of 1905 reunited back with democrats into the Ukrainian Democratic Radical Party (UDRP).

 UDRP

 The fundamental principals of the party were parliamentarism and federalism: Ukraine had to acquire under the Constitution of Russia a wide degree of autonomy.
 UDRP also was seeking a compulsory purchase from private owners its land and industries that eventually would be nationalized.
-The party was represented in the State Duma of the Russian Empire in its first two convocations.
-The State Duma UDRP parliamentarians organized into the Duma's Ukrainian Hromada.
-During this period the party published its own press media Hromada's Thought which was a predecessor of the newspaper Rada.
-With early dissolution of the Second State Duma and the growing Russian nationalism on the Ukrainian territory (see Pogroms), the party reorganized into the Society of Ukrainian Progressionists (TUP) together with some members of the Ukrainian Social Democratic Labour Party.
+The party was represented in the first two convocations of the State Duma of the Russian Empire, where it generally cooperated with the Constitutional Democratic Party.
+UDRP parliamentarians organized into the Duma's Ukrainian Hromada.
+During this period the party published its own press media Hromadska Dumka which was a predecessor of the newspaper Rada.